webrecorder/browsertrix/frontend/docs/docs/develop/docs.md

 ##### Example

 When starting a sentence:

 > Archived items consist of one or more...

 In the middle of a sentence:

 > ...they are omitted from the archived items list page...

 Webrecorder's software packages are all proper nouns and should always be capitalized.
 Examples include: Browsertrix, ReplayWeb.page, ArchiveWeb.Page, and PYWB.
 Specific pages such as the Archived Items page should also be capitalized as they are not referencing the concept of archived items and are instead referencing the page in question that happens to share the same name.

-### Be Concise, Avoid "You Statements"
+### Be Concise, Avoid "You" Statements

 Generally, people don't want to have to read documentation.
 When writing, try to explain concepts simply and with clear objective language.
 Do not use "we" to refer to communication between the author and the reader, use "we" to refer to Webrecorder.
 "You can" or "you may" can be used, but preferably when giving supplemental advice and generally not when providing instructions that should be followed to achieve a successful outcome.
 Otherwise, avoid spending time referring to the reader, instead tell them what they should know.